Gipsy Hill: Buildings and facilities

-The Central Hill Estate was built in the 1960s-70s designed by Rosemary Stjernstedt, Roger Westman and the Lambeth Council planning department during the directorship of Ted Hollamby.
+The Central Hill Estate was built in the 1960s and 1970s, and designed by Rosemary Stjernstedt, Roger Westman and the Lambeth Council planning department during the directorship of Ted Hollamby.
+Two independent companies brew beer commercially: the Gipsy Hill Brewing Co. and the London Beer Factory.

 Police

 Gipsy Hill Police Station was on the A214, Central Hill, the western continuation of Westow Hill.
-It was London's highest station, an old Bench Mark SW, opposite, stated 360.6 ft Above Ordnance Datum.
+It was London's highest station: an old Bench Mark SW, opposite, stated 360.6 ft Above Ordnance Datum.

-Pubs and independent breweries

-Three of the pubs are central on the street Gipsy Hill: The Colby Arms, The Bull and Finch and The Great Southern.
-Higher but before Westow Hill, The Railway Bell is on Cawnpore Street, a side street.
-The Two Towers and Paxton are on the relatively low, north-west Gipsy Road.

-Two independent companies brew beer commercially: the Gipsy Hill Brewing Co. and the London Beer Factory.